Challenges for Female Members of Parliament in Tanzania

-Global Partners Governance is currently working with six MPs in Tanzania, four male and two female, to help them improve their constituency work.
+Global Partners Governance worked with six MPs in Tanzania, four male and two female, to help them improve their constituency work.
 A number of these MPs have particular concerns about the impact of students’ long journeys to school, for many the length of a journey places them at serious risk of attacks including rape.
 Solutions such as the provision of school dormitories are currently being developed.
 One of the female MPs has gone further and has been brave enough to campaign on an issue that is not spoken of publicly, the provision of sanitary towels for girls.
-At the moment many girls do not have access to sanitary protection and thus miss school for several days every month.
-Her campaign has already gained the support of other MPs including a prominent male MP.
+Many girls do not have access to sanitary protection and thus miss school for several days every month.
+Her campaign gained the support of other MPs including a prominent male MP.

 During the 1980s Tanzania was one of the first countries in Africa to introduce quotas for women in its parliament, currently 145 out of 390 MPs are female, (37.2%) with the Tanzanian parliament being ranked at 23rd in the world at the time of writing.
 But despite having a quota system for decades the vast majority of the female MPs continue to be appointed to the reserved seats, with little change to the bias against women as candidates in constituencies.

 The majority of members (264) are directly elected from constituencies through the first past the post system.
 In addition, up to 10 members can be appointed by the President and 5 are elected from within the Zanzibar House of Representatives.
 The comparatively high number of female MPs has been achieved primarily through the use of reserved seats, known as special seats, to which 113 women are appointed.